Esonica Veira

 Esonica Veira (born June 8, 1990) is a US Virgin Islander model and beauty queen who won the title of Miss Universe US Virgin Islands 2017 and represented the US Virgin Islands at the Miss Universe 2017 pageant on November 26, 2017 in Las Vegas.
-Esonica was also appointed to be her territory's representative for Miss Earth 2014.
-Prior to joining Miss Earth, Esonica already represented her country in the Miss World 2011 pageant held in London, UK.
+Esonica was the territory's representative for Miss Earth 2014.
+Previously, Esonica represented her country in the Miss World 2011 pageant held in London, UK.
 After her Miss World participation, she was once again selected to compete in Miss Supranational 2013 in Minsk, Belarus.

-Along with her stints in pageantry, Esonica is a makeup artist and model coach, providing support to young ladies who aspire to possess poise, finesse, and beauty.
+Along with her stints in pageantry, Esonica is a makeup artist and model coach, providing support to young women who aspire to possess poise, finesse, and beauty.

 Biography

 Early life and career beginnings

 Esonica has been a top model in St. Thomas since the age of 9, beginning with the Roses and Champagne Agency.
 She has participated in many other fashion events including the Face of Shabeau in Barbados, winning the coveted cover model spot, and the Caribbean Fashion Week Catwalk held annually in the Virgin Islands.

 Her big break was in 2007 when she joined America's Next Top Model.
 She made the first cut during the casting call auditions in Montgomery, Alabama.

 She was also a finalist in the singing competition V.I.
 Idol in 2008.